Agricultural Literacy Curriculum Matrix

-In this lesson, students will identify foods grown in a garden, observe various types of seed, and grow their own "milk jug" garden.
-Students will hear the Tale of Peter Rabbit, by Beatrix Potter and learn about produce that is grown in gardens or on farms.
+Students identify foods grown in a garden, observe various types of seed, and grow their own "milk jug" garden.
+Students listen to the Tale of Peter Rabbit, by Beatrix Potter and investigate produce that is grown in gardens or on farms.

 Four 20-minute story-reading sessions, Five 40-minute sessions, Ten 10-minute garden care and journaling sessions